 SpamSieve has a built-in feature to work around this bug.
-In most cases, all you need to do is make sure that Check inboxes for new messages not sent to Mail extension is enabled in the Settings \blacktriangleright Apple Mail \triangleright Setup window.
+In most cases, all you need to do is make sure that Check inboxes for new messages not sent to Mail extension is enabled in the Settings ▶ Apple Mail ▶ Setup window.
 Then SpamSieve will periodically double-check the inboxes to make sure that any new messages have been filtered.
 This happens on a slight delay.
 If you want to see for sure whether a message in the inbox has been processed yet, you can enable the Add green flag to unread good messages option or check the Log window to see whether there is a Predicted log entry.

 We strongly recommend granting SpamSieve Full Disk Access.
 Otherwise, the workaround will be be slower and may report an error, as described below.
+If you are using macOS 12 Monterey or earlier, it is recommended that you use the Mail plug-in setup, which avoids all of these issues.